A Survey of Reinforcement Learning For Economics: Causal Inference for Reinforcement Learning

-When neither backdoor nor front-door variables are available, instrumental variable methods can identify causal effects.
-An instrument $Z_t$ must satisfy two conditions: it affects the action $A_t$ (relevance) and its effect on $S_{t+1}$ is channeled entirely through $A_t$ (exclusion restriction). \citet{liao2024_iv_rl} formalize this as a Confounded MDP with Instrumental Variables (CMDP-IV), where transitions take the form $S_{t+1} = F^*(S_t, A_t) + \epsilon_t$ with unobserved confounders $\epsilon_t$ affecting both the behavior policy and transitions.
+When neither backdoor nor front-door variables are available, instrumental variables can identify causal effects.
+An instrument $Z_t$ must satisfy relevance, meaning it shifts the action $A_t$, and an exclusion restriction, meaning its effect on $S_{t+1}$ is channeled entirely through $A_t$. \citet{liao2024_iv_rl} formalize this as a Confounded MDP with Instrumental Variables (CMDP-IV), where transitions take the form $S_{t+1} = F^*(S_t, A_t) + \epsilon_t$ with unobserved confounders $\epsilon_t$ affecting both the behavior policy and transitions.
 The transition function $F^*$ is recovered from a conditional moment restriction:

 For a binary action and binary instrument, the Wald estimator provides a closed-form solution.
 Let $\beta$ denote the causal effect of promoting (action $a = 0$) on the transition probability.